 In the United States, the secondhand clothes market has grown 21 times faster than retail sales of new clothing, over the past three years.

+People sell used goods worldwide.
 As of last year, the entire sub-industry was valued at $34 billion in Australia alone.

 Where to Start Making Money Selling Old Stuff?

+Let’s face it, not everything we want to buy needs to be brand new.
 Making due with what you have or buying secondhand are key components of slowing down and enjoying a more minimal lifestyle.

+Purchasing used or second-hand goods is good for the environment plus your wallet.
+According to research by Gumtree Australia, 90% of Aussies have purchased a second-hand item at some stage.
 62% of Australians buy something secondhand at least once a year, saving almost half the cost of what they would pay for a new item.

 But what about getting rid of old stuff?

+According to the Los Angeles Times, the average American home has 300,000 items.
+Even more, one in ten Americans rent an off-site storage unit as reported by New York Magazine.
 Donating to charity is a good way to clear out your clutter and help others at the same time.

+Per Huffington Post, the average American throws away 65 pounds of clothing per year.
+In this day and age, we also can’t ignore the possibilities that the Internet provides!
 For most people looking to sell off second-hand items, heading online will be their first point-of-call.

+According to Gumtree Australia, 88% of people prefer selling their used things online.
 Using various online platforms allows you to sell almost anything to anyone in the world.

 You are not limited to a certain location, it doesn’t take much time and you can make some good money doing so.